<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=589345513826414&amp;ev=PageView&amp;noscript=1">

 1. Antigua and Barbuda

-Antigua and Barbuda is a tropical paradise of two islands in the Caribbean.
-This country is a very attractive prospect for Citizenship by Investment as the program has a lower minimum investment for larger families than many other Caribbean nations, but there are restrictions to consider.
+Antigua and Barbuda is a tropical paradise of two islands in the Caribbean, and one of the more family-friendly CBI destinations available.
+Its program has a lower minimum investment for larger families than many of its regional peers, though there are restrictions to be aware of.

 • Afghanistan